The Hermit

 The stone-tablet/soul-grave

-The man looks at, or is contemplation of, a large stone tablet.
+The man looks at, or is in contemplation of, a large stone tablet.
 The tablet has strange glyphs across its surface.
 It either represents hidden knowledge that the hermit set out to find, or the observer’s grave.

 Tips for Readings